xhyzzZ/CS591-Group7/README.md

 If want to run our code in IDEA, you can open it and import all the changes or reimport``pom.xml``

 #### Step 2(important):
 Make sure you've installed MySQL in your computer.
-If you haven't, you can use the [link](https://dev.mysql.com/doc/refman/8.0/en/installing.html) to download mysql
+If you haven't, you can use the [link](https://dev.mysql.com/doc/refman/8.0/en/installing.html) to download MySQL
 #### Step 3(important):
 Check the ``AppConf.java`` file for the four strings.
 For the database we used, our database name is ``gradingsystem``, our username is ``root``and our password is ``""``, so you must change this part if you want our project to run on your laptop.